cs-4241-2024/cs-4241-2024.github.io/using.react.md

 In the example above we've imported the `App` *component*, which we can then instantiate.
 A component is an entity that (typically) has data (HTML), behavior (JavaScript), and styling (CSS) associated with it.
 In React the data and behavior for components go in a single file while CSS can be imported for styling.
-You'll note that create-vite has already given you a `App.jsx` file; we'll edit this in a bit but for now let's start our server, which in turn will start the Vite dev server and compile our application.
+You'll note that create-vite-express has already given you a `App.jsx` file; we'll edit this in a bit but for now let's start our server, which in turn will start the Vite dev server and compile our application.

-`node server.js`
+`npm run dev`

 If you visit [http://localhost:3000](http://127.0.0.1:3000), then you should see our React project running.
 Great!